Доступно с лицензией Location Referencing.

 Route locks are a capability in Roads and Highways conflict prevention that allow a user to prevent other users from editing a route and events on a route while the route is being edited.
 When a route is locked, only the user with the lock can edit the route and events on the route in the version the lock was acquired.
 To acquire a lock on a route, a user must first reconcile with the default version.
 To release a lock on a route, a user must post changes to the route and events on the route to the lock root version.

-Reference points that are placed along the horizontal measurement of a route, centerline, or baseline at a regular interval.
+Station refers to reference points that are placed along the horizontal measurement of a route, centerline, or baseline at a regular interval.
 Station numbers increase from west to east or south to north based on the cardinal direction of the overall network.